crazymonkyyy/8_set_sudoku/README.md

-##s set sudoku
+## 8 set sudoku

 rules:

 every column and row must contain the digits 1-8, every 2 by 2 box must be colored and contain the set of number corresponding to the color.

 | color | numbers | name
 |---|---|---